 Just like the name implies, a single ownership account has one owner and no beneficiaries.
 The balances of all single ownership accounts at the same credit union are added together and insured up to $250,000.

-Single-owned checking, savings, Money Market, and certificate accounts all count toward this total, whereas IRAs, joint accounts, and revocable trust accounts are insured separately.
+Single-owned checking, savings, Money Market, and certificate accounts all count toward this total, whereas joint accounts and revocable trust accounts are insured separately.

 You can add a joint owner to an account to extend coverage by up to $250,000, but keep in mind that each party must have equal rights to the funds.
 For example, if a married person adds their spouse as a joint owner on a checking account, it will then qualify for up to $500,000 in insurance coverage.